Omar Sharif: Early life

 His father, Yusef Chalhoub, a precious woods merchant, moved to the port city of Alexandria with his mother in the early 20th century from Zahlé.
 Sharif was later born in Alexandria.
 His family moved to Cairo when he was four.
 His mother, Claire Saada, was a noted society hostess, in whose house Egypt's King Farouk was a regular visitor prior to his deposition in 1952.

 In his youth, Sharif studied at Victoria College, Alexandria, where he showed a talent for languages, He befriended fellow actor Ahmed Ramzy and Youssef Chahine in school.
 He later graduated from Cairo University with a degree in mathematics and physics.
 He worked for a while in his father's precious wood business before beginning his acting career in Egypt.
 In 1955, he adopted the stage name "Omar Sharif".
 He married fellow Egyptian actress Faten Hamama.

 It has been widely reported that Sharif studied acting at the Royal Academy of Dramatic Art in London, but the academy told Al Jazeera that this was not true.

 Acting career

 Egyptian film star

 Sharif began his acting career in Egypt with a role in The Blazing Sun (1954).
 He was also in The Devil of the Desert (1954).
-He quickly rose to stardom, appearing in Our Beautiful Days (1955), The Lebanese Mission (1956) (a French film), Struggle in the Pier (1956), Sleepless (1957), Land of Peace (1957), and Goha (1958) (a Tunisian film that marked the debut of Claudia Cardinale).
+Sharif quickly rose to stardom, appearing in Our Beautiful Days (1955), The Lebanese Mission (1956) (a French film), Struggle in the Pier (1956), Sleepless (1957), Land of Peace (1957), and Goha (1958) (a Tunisian film that marked the debut of Claudia Cardinale).